victovito/novel-game-creator/README.md

 ### Dialogs

 A dialog is a sequence of texts that can only be defined inside blocks.
 It contains texts, which are separated by lines.
 Texts will appear one by one on screen until the whole dialog is displayed.
 You can add how many text lines you'd like, but dialogs must have at least one text.
-Dialogs can also be assigned a name that will show on screen if assigned.
+Dialogs can also be assigned a speaker that will show on screen if assigned.
 To define a dialog use the following syntax:
 ```novel
 #my_block